Liozon/WhoWantsToBeAMillionaire-Soundboard/README.md

 This soundboard supports:

+* Keyboard inputs, to start each sound with more control
 * Responsive layout
 * A seekbar (entire button) for each sound, to know how many time is remaining
 * Pause the current sound when pressing on the same sound